ayyoub0400/ayyoub0400/README.md

 - 🌱 I’m currently learning **Kubernetes, Python & Bash**

-- 🤝 I’m currently studying for **AWS Certified Solutions Architect**
+- 🤝 I’m currently studying for the **AWS Certified Solutions Architect** exam

 - 👨‍💻 All of my projects are available at my LinkedIn! [https://www.linkedin.com/in/ayoub-m-34b8b710a/](https://www.linkedin.com/in/ayoub-m-34b8b710a/)